-- 5.1.
-Your obligation to pay fees and the consequences of non-payment are detailed in the Conditions of Registration. - 5.2.
+- 5.3.
 For sponsorships, a signed sponsorship agreement must be submitted as a promise to pay.
 We accept this agreement as confirmation of payment.
-If the sponsorship agreement is not honoured, we may cancel your registration and recover any fees due.
+If the sponsorship agreement is not honoured, we may cancel your registration and recover any fees due. - 5.4.

-- 5.3.
 OUSBA: You may be able to pay your fees using a loan from The Open University Student Budget Account Ltd (OUSBA).
 If you choose to pay this way, OUSBA pays your fees to The Open University on your behalf, and you repay OUSBA either in a single sum or in monthly instalments.
-For more details, visit the OUSBA website. - 5.4.
-If payment or an agreed payment method is withdrawn or insufficient, we may cancel your registration and recover fees as detailed in the Student Debt Policy. - 5.5.
-If you owe tuition fees, you may be prevented from registering for future study unless you can pay in advance or secure an accepted payment method. - 5.6.
+For more details, visit the OUSBA website. - 5.5.
+If payment or an agreed payment method is withdrawn or insufficient, we may cancel your registration and recover fees as detailed in the Student Debt Policy. - 5.6.
+If you owe tuition fees, you may be prevented from registering for future study unless you can pay in advance or secure an accepted payment method. - 5.7.
+We must confirm with SAAS that you are engaged with your studies.
+Upon this confirmation, SAAS will release your funding to us.
+Details on how your engagement is monitored and used are in the Attendance and Participation Policy and Student Privacy Notice. - 5.8.
 If you need to repeat a module, you must register again and pay the full fee.
 You will pay the fee in place at the time you repeat the module.